 If you are looking to spice up your life, I definitely recommended taking part in the hospitality internship in Rome.
 I met awesome people (and weird ones too), learned the beautiful Italian language (well, at least I understand a bit), and partied every day and night.
 I can say that volunteering in Rome has definitely changed me and it wouldn’t have been possible without GoEco.
 Grazie mille!

 Get involved and begin the journey of your lifetime!
-Click here for more details about the International Hospitality Experience in Italy!
+Click here for more details about the Rome Hostel Experience!